Documentation Index

 To start using the conversion push, you need to complete the following requirements.

-• Integrate basic SDK version
+• Integrate the basic SDK version.

-• Integrate the dedicated events and attributes to segment users, personalize push notification content and trigger campaigns
+• Integrate the dedicated events and attributes to segment users, personalize push notification content, and trigger campaigns.

 Use Cases